Catsuko/Morph/README.md

 ```

-To change settings like the duration of the morph or the curve used to perform easing, select your SmoothObject component in the inspector!
+To change settings like the duration of the morph or the curve used to perform easing, select your SmoothObject component in the inspector.
 Additionally, be aware that you can
 pass in however many morph targets as you want at a time.